cooscoos/RustyWatch/README.md

 # RustyWatch

-Simple CLI program to count elapsed time spent on a task.
+CLI program to count elapsed time spent on a task.